ShreyAgarwal71/CS180SocialMedia/README.md

-# CS180SocialMedia
+# LeWall

-CS180SocialMedia is a Java-based backend simulation for a simple social media platform.
+LeWall is a modern, Java-based, social media application.
 The platform is a digital wall-writing app, essentially users will be able to join classes they are currently enrolled in and view posts that previous students have made.
 Plase 1 contains for basic user management, posting, and commenting, with data persistence through the use of a file storing system.
 This project is built with Maven and includes Java classes for users, posts and comments.

 **Class**: CS 180
 **Group Names**: